adavalli123/Concurrency-Receipes/README.md

     Tasks await completion of both fetchProfile and fetchPosts and handle the results together.
 ```
-3. Actors
-Explanation
-Actors are a new reference type that protect mutable state by isolating concurrent access.
+3. Actors: Actors are a new reference type that protect mutable state by isolating concurrent access.
 This means that only one task can access an actor's mutable state at a time.

 Example
 ```